Asymptotic strictly pseudoconvex CR structure for asymptotically locally complex hyperbolic manifolds: Normal Jacobi fields estimates

 with $c' = (2n+1)C_0c$, which only depends on $C_0$ and $a$.
-The result now follows from applying Lemma \ref{lem:equadiff_lemma} to each inequality of the decoupled system \eqref{eq:decoupled_system}, and recalling that we have upper bounds on the initial data $|\eta^i(0)|$ and $|{(\eta^i)}'(0)|$ that are linear in $\|v\|_g$.
-Notice that a uniform constant $C>0$ in \eqref{eq:convergence_phi_j} can be obtained by taking the maximum of the $(2n+1)$ constants given by Lemma \ref{lem:equadiff_lemma}, which depends only on $a$ and $C_0$. \end{proof} Proposition \ref{prop:convergence_phi_j} yields a pointwise convergence of the coefficients of normal Jacobi fields with a sharp estimate on the behavior.
-The following section focuses on the local and global behavior of these coefficients.
+The result now follows from applying Lemma \ref{lem:equadiff_lemma} to each inequality of the decoupled system \eqref{eq:decoupled_system}, and recalling that we have upper bounds on the initial data $|\eta^i_0|$ and $|\delr\eta^i_0|$ that are linear in $\|v\|_g$.
+Notice that a uniform constant $C>0$ in \eqref{eq:convergence_phi_j} can be obtained by taking the maximum of the $(2n+1)$ constants given by Lemma \ref{lem:equadiff_lemma}, which depends only on $a$ and $C_0$. \end{proof}

+Proposition \ref{prop:convergence_phi_j} yields a pointwise convergence of the coefficients of normal Jacobi fields with a sharp estimate on their asymptotic behaviour.
+The following section focuses on their dependence with respect to the vector $v$.